nodebox/nodebox.github.io/node/documentation/using/generative-design.md

 Let's get back to the childnodes to implement a few modifications.
 I want to be able to send a number to the **Start_index** of slice1 so i need to **publish** this specific parameter.
 I also want to be able to give a unit a location so i will have to implement and publish a translate node:

 * Right-click on **Start_index** port (in the networkview) of slice1 and choose "Publish" and give it an appropriate name.
 * Create a translate node.
-Connect slice1 to it's **shape** port.
+Connect slice1 to it's **Shape** port.
-* Right-click on **translate** port of this new translate node and select "Publish".
+* Right-click on **Translate** port of this new translate node and select "Publish".
 Select it as rendered node.
 * Click on the root tab in the adress bar or right-click somewhere on the network view to choose "Go Up".

 Back in the root you should be able to see a modification in the unit node.
 It has two port: a first one referring to the **Start_index** (a gray one meaning it expects a value) and a second one to **Translate** (a blue one meaning it expects a point).